 Erik ten Hag felt he had to play Casemiro in ‘important’ game against Palace

+Man Utd boss Erik ten Hag felt he had to play Casemiro in ‘important’ Palace game

 Erik ten Hag defended his decision to start Casemiro in Manchester United’s 1-1 draw with Crystal Palace despite the midfielder picking up a one-match ban with his fifth yellow card.